westandy/tutorials/practicalFunctionalProgramming.md

 # Practical Functional Programming

 ## Familiar Functional Concepts:
+1) Functions as Building Blocks
+   - Functions that are simple blocks for building larger blocks (functions), that do not mutate their parameters, are easy to test.
-1) Higher Order Functions
+2) Higher Order Functions
    - functions that take functions as arguments
    - see `map, filter, reduce`
-2) Lambda functions
+3) Lambda functions
    - nameless functions to give higher order functions

 ## Chaining